vitalets/next-mock-rsc/README.md

-Mock RSC payload with MSW.
+Example of mocking RSC payload with MSW.

 Run app:
 ```bash